mcgurk/Arduino-USB-HID-RetroJoystickAdapter/README.md

 #### MS Windows
 - You should go now to `Control Panel -> All Control Panel Items > Devices and Printers (some Windows versions in Game Controllers)` and try to find `Arduino Leonardo` device.
 Right click on `Gamepad controller definitions` > double click in one of the options (1st is the controller one, and the 2nd is the controller two) and you can now test the buttons.

+##### Notice!:
+If you move adapter to other Windows machine, you may have to install the arduino drivers.
+To have the last updated ones, just download the file `Windows ZIP file for non admin install` from the page https://www.arduino.cc/en/Main/Software.
+After the download, unzip the folder.
+Go to the `Computer` > right click > `Manage > Unknown devices` > right click > `Update software controller > Find on my computer > Search` > and try to find the folder `\arduino-1.6.xx\drivers` inside the folder you unziped before.
+Click `Next` and Windows should install the driver.
+Arduino would apper as the name `Arduino Leonardo` inside `Ports (COM and LPT)` with an associated COM port (like `COM9` for example).

 #### Linux
 - Just connect, open your command line and test whit `jstest /dev/input/js0`.